rethyxyz/dotfiles/README.md

 * and more...

 If you want to auto install these on a desktop or ThinkPad E550 system, you can use my post-installation scripts found at https://github.com/rethyxyz/scripts for Arch.

+I have a dwm and st build, which can be found at https://github.com/rethyxyz/rethyxyz-dwm and https://github.com/rethyxyz/rethyxyz-st.